kestra-io/docs/content/blogs/2023-11-15-kestra-sqs.md

 ![Image 2 - Architecture example 2](/blogs/2023-11-15-kestra-sqs/2.png)

-In practice, this means your Python API will be a separate service and will have a single task of accepting requests.
+In practice, this means your API Gateway will be a separate service and will have a single task of accepting requests.
 As soon as a new request is captured, its content is added (or *enqueued*) to a queue.
 In other words, this part serves as a producer.
-This queue has one or multiple Python services attached to it on the other end, and their task is to take the messages from a queue (*dequeue*) and process them individually, usually in parallel if you have multiple services, or consumers at this end.
+This queue has one or multiple worker services attached to it on the other end, and their task is to take the messages from a queue (*dequeue*) and process them individually, usually in parallel if you have multiple services, or consumers at this end.

 **So, why is this approach better?** Here's a couple of reasons:
 - **Improved scalability** - Message queues like SQS make scaling possible.
-In the context of your application, the source Python API will always be available since its only task is to forward requests, and all of the tasks from a queue will be processed eventually since multiple worker services are attached to it and are processing messages in parallel.
+In the context of your application, the API Gateway will always be available since its only task is to forward requests, and all of the tasks from a queue will be processed eventually since multiple worker services are attached to it and are processing messages in parallel.
 If the processing is slow, simply scale the worker portion horizontally and/or increase the compute capacity of individual worker nodes.
 - **Increased reliability and fault tolerance** - Your app won't fail if flooded with many requests at once, since the portion of the app that handles requests does only that, and leaves processing to other services.
 Further, if the worker nodes fail or are unavailable, the messages will remain in a queue.
 They will be processed as soon as worker nodes are up and running again.
 - **Asynchronous and parallel processing** - The processing task happens as a background process, or asynchronously, and can also be parallelized by attaching multiple worker services to the same queue.
 Win-win!
 - **Load balancing** - Message queues like SQS provide a form of load balancing by default, meaning they'll distribute tasks evenly across multiple worker nodes.
 This is essential with high workload applications, as it allows you to scale the number of workers up or down as needed.
 - **Service decoupling** - A queue like SQS will allow you to separate your services (as shown in Image 2), and result in better architectural design.
-In short, the producer (Python API) is separated from the consumers (workers) and ensures changes in one part of the system, such as changing your machine learning model will have minimal or no impact on other parts of the system.
+In short, the producer (API Gateway) is separated from the consumers (workers) and ensures changes in one part of the system, such as changing your machine learning model will have minimal or no impact on other parts of the system.

 There are more reasons why a queue-based architecture is simply superior, but we're certain you get the point by now.